KaileyXQChan/a8-building-applications/README.md

 ##### 2. Approximately how many hours did it take you to complete this challenge?

-> Answer goes here!
+> 6

 ##### 3. On a scale of 1 (too easy) to 10 (too challenging), how difficult was this challenge?

-> Answer goes here!
+> 7

 ##### 4. Did you encounter any problems in this challenge we should warn students about in the future?
 How can we make the challenge better?

-> Answer goes here!

-Please submit this GitHub repository to <a href="https://canvas.uw.edu/courses/1023398/assignments/3079013" target="_blank">Canvas</a> as your assignment, and thanks for your hard work!
+> It is quite difficult to implement even with all the documentation on the official shiny site.